How Do You Bake Drumsticks In The Oven

 Comprehensive Overview of Baking Drumsticks

 At its core, baking drumsticks involves applying dry heat to cook the chicken through while achieving a desirable texture and flavor.
 The Maillard reaction, a chemical reaction between amino acids and reducing sugars, is responsible for the browning and development of complex flavors on the surface of the drumsticks.
 This reaction is most effective at higher temperatures, typically above 300°F (150°C).
-However, it's crucial to balance the temperature to ensure the chicken cooks evenly without burning on the outside.
+Even so, it's crucial to balance the temperature to ensure the chicken cooks evenly without burning on the outside.

 Trends and Latest Developments in Oven-Baked Drumsticks